 • Continuing Medical Education programs provide an essential resource for physicians and other health care professionals wishing to advance their knowledge and skills.
 Thus the College helps maintain the quality of health care throughout the New York region.

 • More than 500 students are enrolled in the School of Health Sciences and Practice.
 Most students are employed in settings such as government and public health agencies, clinical practices, hospitals, nursing homes, corporations, biotechnology companies, environmental and pharmaceutical laboratories and community service organizations.

 • Master of Public Health degrees are offered in health policy and management, epidemiology, behavioral sciences and health promotion, and environmental health science.
-A Master of Science degree (M.S.) is offered in a medically-oriented speech-language pathology program.
+A Master of Science degree (M.S.) is offered in a medically-oriented speech-language pathology program and Biostatistics Program.

 • The school offers a Doctorate in Physical Therapy (D.P.T.), and a Doctor of Public Health degree (Dr.P.H.) is offered in health policy and management.

 • The Institute of Public Health is the school’s primary asset for research, community service and practical hands-on experience for public health master’s and doctoral students.